Embird Embroidery Software

 Color Palette

-When the number of colors is chosen, the colors themselves can be either automatically generated from the image (all at once), manually mixed, or picked one by one from the image.
-These methods can be combined.
+Once the quantity is set, colors can be automatically generated from the image, manually mixed, or picked individually from the Work Area.
+These methods can be used in combination.

-To pick a palette color from the image, select a palette cell first.
-The cell will be highlighted.
-Then, click the image in the Work Area with the primary mouse button.
-The color from the clicked spot will be copied into the palette.
+To pick a color directly from the source, first select a palette cell to highlight it.
+Then, click the desired color within the image in the Work Area.
+The selected color will be copied into the highlighted cell.

 Dithering